GeekFunkLabs/fluidpatcher/docs/api/patcher.md

 fp.apply_patch("Warm Pad")
 ```

-Once created, a `FluidPatcher` instance:

-1. Starts a FluidSynth engine immediately
-2. Maintains that engine for its entire lifetime
-3. Applies changes incrementally as patches are switched or updated

-## Initialization and Synth Control

-### `__init__`
+Patches and banks can be changed with successive calls to
+`apply_patch()` and `load_bank()`.
+This is all the API a program need
+use to access all the functionality of banks.

+::: fluidpatcher.FluidPatcher.__init__

 The constructor initializes FluidSynth using defaults from
-`CONFIG["fluidsettings"]`, optionally overridden by user-supplied values.
+`CONFIG["fluidsettings"]`, optionally overridden by user-supplied
+values.
 Logging can be redirected or disabled entirely.

-Key points:

-* The synth starts immediately
-* MIDI routing is active as soon as the object exists
-* No bank is loaded by default

-## Bank Management

-### `load_bank()`

-Loads a YAML bank from disk or raw text.
+::: fluidpatcher.FluidPatcher.load_bank

 This method: